 For more details on how the POC Otocon performed at Dyfi Bike Park, check out our hands-on review.

 If you're looking for the lightest full-face helmet they don't come much lighter than the Dainese Linea 01 which according to our scales, weighs in at a feathery 570g for a medium helmet.
-Dainese has achieved this by using an embedded nylon exoskeleton to improve penetration resistance and the overall strength of the EPS layer.
-The result is less material, which means less weight.
+Dainese has achieved this by using an embedded nylon exoskeleton to improve resistance to penetrating impacts and the overall strength of the EPS layer.
+The result is less materials being used in the helmet, which means less overall weight.

-Another way to reduce the amount of material used is to add ventilation and even when climbing in hot weather we found the Linea 01 fed fresh air onto the head and cleared any heat build-up very effectively.
-Combine that with the low weight and it's easy to forget that you are wearing a full-face helmet.
+An alternative way to reduce the amount of material used is to add extra ventilation, and so even when climbing in the heat, we found the Linea 01 fed fresh air onto the head and kept things cool very well.
+Combine that with the low overall weight and we almost forgot we were actually wearing a full-face helmet.

-The visor is definitely more decorative than protective and while it is DH rated we would probably prefer the extra reassurance of a heavier lid.
-However, if your looking for a lightweight full-face for enduro or e-MTB then the Dainese Linea 01 is going to fit the bill.
+On the downside, the visor is more decorative than actually protective and while the Linea 01 is DH rated, we would probably prefer the extra reassurance of more heavyweight lid.
+If you're looking for a lightweight full-face for enduro or e-MTB though, then the Dainese Linea 01 is the top choice.

 For more details, read our review of the Dainese Linea 01.